JaspreetKhela/social-network-api/README.md

 # Social Network Back-End
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Description**: This is social network back-end Node.js application.
+**Description**: This is a social network back-end Node.js application.
 This back-end application provides the ability to perform CRUD operations on a database containing users, users' thoughts, and reactions to users' thoughts.
 This application steamlines the database creation and maintenance process by allowing a user to focus on the front-end of the social network application while the user can perform CRUD operations on the database through API endpoints.

 **Deployment Link**: Please see [installation](#installation) instructions below.